Michael Mosley and Coconut Oil

 Note that the emphasis is on the amount of change rather than the more important absolute values.

-Below are cholesterol and systolic blood pressure at the start and the end of the trial.
+Below are results relating to cholesterol and diabetes indicators at the start of the four-week trial.

 |Total cholesterol (mmol/L)||5.9||5.9||6.0|